isnain31/trainsapi/README.md

 Disclaimer
 ==========
 The application runs well in firefox and chrome.
-However might have issue in ie
+However it was not tested in IE